symfony-cmf/symfony-cmf-docs/bundles/seo/alternate_locale.rst

         ));

 .. versionadded:: 1.2
-    For activated (ToDO add link) the alternate locales will be pushed into the sitemap too.
+    For activated :doc:`Sitemap<sitemap>` the alternate locales will be pushed into the sitemap too.